riddlesio/merchant-legal/dailylunch-privacy-policy.md

 - The right to object to processing of your personal data;
 - The right to data portability.

-If you want to exercise one of your rights, please contact us at info@healthfoodwall.com.
+If you want to exercise one of your rights, please contact us at info@dailylunch.lt.
 We will get back to you within 1 month from the receipt of your request.
 When you use our mobile app, you can also access and rectify some of your personal data from there.

 If there is a dispute, we prefer to resolve it mutually.
 If we are unable to find a solution together, you can submit a complaint to the Lithuanian data protection authority.